rrich-kray/ecommerce-backend/README.md

-# Ecommerce Backend
+# Ecommerce Product Database

-This repository contains the source code for the Ecommerce Backend.
+This repository contains the source code for the Ecommerce Product Database project.

 ## Table of Contents